OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 ### Understanding iOS Apps

 iOS applications are distributed in IPA (iOS App Store Package) archives.
-This IPA file contains all the necessary (for ARM compiled) application code and resources required to execute the application.
-The container is in fact a ZIP compressed file, which can be easily decompressed.
+A IPA file contains all the necessary (for ARM compiled) application code and resources required to execute the application.
+The container is in fact a ZIP compressed file, which can be decompressed.

-An IPA has a built-in structure for iTunes and App Store to recognize, The example below shows the high level structure of an IPA.
+An IPA file has a built-in directory structure.
+The example below shows this structure on a high level:

-- /Payload/ folder contains all the application data.
+- `/Payload/` folder contains all the application data.
 We will come back to the content of this folder in more detail.
-- /Payload/Application.app contains the application data itself (ARM compiled code) and associated static resources
+- `/Payload/Application.app` contains the application data itself (ARM compiled code) and associated static resources.
-- /iTunesArtwork is a 512x512 pixel PNG images used as the application’s icon
+- `/iTunesArtwork` is a 512x512 pixel PNG image used as the application’s icon.
-- /iTunesMetadata.plist contains various bits of information, ranging from the developer's name and ID, the bundle identifier, copyright information, genre, the name of the app, release date, purchase date, etc.
+- `/iTunesMetadata.plist` contains various bits of information, ranging from the developer's name and ID, the bundle identifier, copyright information, genre, the name of the app, release date, purchase date, etc.
-- /WatchKitSupport/WK is an example of an extension bundle.
+- `/WatchKitSupport/WK` is an example of an extension bundle.
 This specific bundle contains the extension delegate and the controllers for managing the interfaces and for responding to user interactions on an Apple watch.

 #### IPA Payloads - A Closer Look